PillowFishSticks/MP3-FeedMe/TESTING.md

 1. **To be able to add, edit, and delete recipes that I would like to share with others.**
     - The Add Recipes page allows users to add recipes that they would like to share with others, by filling in the form and submitting the information.
-    - Members are able to edit their own recipe additions by clicking the edit button on the Your Recipe page or the full recipe page.
+    - Members are able to edit their own recipe additions by clicking the edit button on the My Recipe page or the full recipe page.
 The edit recipe page allows members to cancel or save their edited recipe information.
     - Members are able to delete their own recipe additions by clicking the delete button on the Your Recipe page or the full recipe page.
 This brings up a modal askng whether they are sure they want to delete this recipe, giving them the option to cancel or delete.

 1. **To be able to search for recipes on the website using keywords.**